pubnub/php/README.md

 ## Configure PubNub

-1. Integrate the Java SDK into your project:
+1. Integrate the PHP SDK into your project:

    * Without composer